KensakuKOMATSU/angle-brackets-rise/README.md

 Web based time aligment synchronization demo for media and lighting device.

-This demo is for special song, Angle Brackets Rise, which was for 'Kobe Developer Meetup' - related event of TPAC 2025 in Kobe.
+This demo is for special song, `Angle Brackets Rise`, which was for 'Kobe Developer Meetup' - related event of TPAC 2025 in Kobe.

 In this demonstration, I'm using WebVMT/DataCue API extension for WebVTT which is under propsing state in WICG, W3C.
 My current activity is to apply lighting device control signal in it.
 For example, DMX device.